Rhap50dy/silly-station-14-oliver/README.md

 <img width="1091" height="408" alt="image" src="https://github.com/user-attachments/assets/4304e1f7-c0ba-45f2-85be-421a0c95e549" />
 </div>

-Silly Station 14 is a remake of SS14 that runs on [Robust Toolbox](https://github.com/space-wizards/RobustToolbox), our homegrown engine written in C#.
+Silly Station 14 is a fork of SS14 that runs on [Robust Toolbox](https://github.com/space-wizards/RobustToolbox).

 This is the primary repo for Silly Station 14.
 To prevent people forking RobustToolbox, a "content" pack is loaded by the client and server.
 This content pack contains everything needed to play the game on one specific server.

 If you want to host or create content for SS14, this is NOT the repo you need.
-It contains both RobustToolbox and the content pack for development of new content packs.

 ## Links